 An erect penis in operational mode is looking for a climax.
+Every man knows this.
 What happened then in this particular search?
 Did this particular erect penis climax three times within a period of minutes?
 That would take superhuman powers of recuperation, way beyond a 55-year-old.
 Most men would find the first action irresistible, in which case one would end with a flaccid member, with little purpose or motivation to carry out the alleged second and third actions.
 There are two other options which it is unnecessarily distasteful to describe, but are just as weird.

 It’s just all too weird and fantastic to believe.

 My account thus far has been from the point of view of the doer.
 What about the two choir boys?
 What did they do?
 Did they just cry and subject themselves to the alleged assault and afterwards wander back to the choir without any sign of the vicious assault they allegedly suffered.
-Again, in this respect I find them complainant ‘s account weird and fantastic.
+Again, in this respect I find the complainant ‘s account weird and fantastic.